Peter Gabriel | Recording Compendium (1974 - today)

 Within the Genesis family, there is hardly another musician, who has been that active in terms of songwriting and recording as is Peter Gabriel.
 It's nearly impossible to get an overview about stuff he has written and recorded.
 We try to bring some light into the dark with this series of Recording Compendiums.

-After his orchstral phase, Peter continued working on his new album – but got always disctracted by various litle projects and some touring activity.
+After his orchstral phase, Peter continued working on his new album – but got always disctracted by various projects and touring activities.
+After a wait of around twenty years, i/o was finally released in 2023, followed by its 'sibling' o\i in 2026…

 Peter Gabriel's orchestra project turned out to be unexpectedly successful – at least at a level which caused yet another distraction from working on a new album.
 Meanwhile, Peter was also quite creative elsewhere.